Ed Langdon

 Ed Langdon (born 1 February 1996) is an Australian rules footballer who currently plays for the Melbourne Football Club in the Australian Football League (AFL).

 Early life

 Langdon participated in the Auskick program at Glen Iris, Victoria.
-He played his junior football with the Sandringham Dragons in the TAC Cup.
+He played his junior football with the Glen Iris Gladiators and Prahran.
+He played for Sandringham Dragons in the TAC Cup.

+He grew up in the Melbourne suburb of Toorak.

 AFL career

 Originally recruited by the Fremantle Football Club as the club's 3rd, and the 54th overall draft pick in the 2014 AFL draft, he made his debut in Round 22 of the 2015 AFL season against Melbourne at Domain Stadium, after playing well for Fremantle's reserves team, Peel Thunder, in the West Australian Football League (WAFL).
 After 5 seasons and 68 games, Langdon was traded to Melbourne at the conclusion of the 2019 season.

 Personal life

 Langdon's older brother Tom, also played in the AFL for the Collingwood Football Club, before announcing his retirement in November 2020.